Hamiltonian Cycles on Ammann-Beenker Tilings: Constructive Proof of Hamiltonian Cycles

 While $e_1$ edges must follow the edges of $L_1$ tiles, two tiles meet along any edge.
 There is therefore a choice of two orientations of each $e_1$ owing to the choice of which of the two tiles $e_1$ lies within.
 Each $e_1$ orientation can be chosen freely with the statements in the previous paragraph remaining true.
 However, we find that there is again a natural choice.
 Define the orientation of $e_1$ to be in the direction indicated in Fig.~\ref{fig:dimer_inflations}.
 At $L_1$, we choose the sequence of $e_1$ edges along a loop to point alternately into then out of the loop on which it sits (this is implicit in the construction of $e_2$ and $e_3$ in Fig.~\ref{fig:dimer_inflations}).
 Since AB is bipartite, all loops are of even length, and there is never an inconsistency.
 When $e_2$ edges are placed, these will cut through $e_1$-loops.
 It is always possible to choose the orientations so that wherever $e_1$-loops and $e_2$-loops intersect, they do so along the length of one $e_1$ (recall that an $e_2$ is built from multiple $e_1$).
 Since these two $e_1$ overlap perfectly, augmenting them both has no overall effect at $L_0$.
 We can therefore delete both $e_1$.
 The effect is that the $L_2$ loops no longer intersect the $L_1$ loops: instead, they rewire separate $L_1$ loops so as to make them join together.
+Augmenting the $L_1$ star rewires all `cut' loops into one.
 By induction the rewiring works at all levels.
 The process is shown in detail in Appendix A, Fig.~\ref{fig:AP1} and Fig.~\ref{fig:AP2}.

-Loops constructed to level $n$ visit all vertices within a region of $D_8$-symmetry centred on an $8_n$-vertex, with the sole exception of the vertex itself.
 While it is already possible to reconnect many of these loops together, thereby building Hamiltonian cycles on subsets of the $W_n$ vertices, the sets of vertices visited by such cycles always encircle sets of vertices they do not visit.
-This is displeasing, since in the limit of an infinite number of inflations only a finite percentage of vertices of AB would then be visited by the largest Hamiltonian cycle.
 To remedy this, it is necessary to break the $D_8$ symmetry.
 To see that this is necessary, consider the simplest $D_8$ Hamiltonian cycle, which is a star visiting the eight vertices adjacent to any 8-vertex, and the eight vertices immediately beyond them.
 To include the central 8-vertex on a loop, one of the points of the star must turn inwards, breaking the symmetry.